Louis-Bahrman/SD-cRIRc/README.md

-# SD-cRIRc
-Speech dereverberation constrained on room impulse response characteristics
+# Speech dereverberation constrained on room impulse response characteristics
+Accepted to Interspeech 2024.

+Work in progress